The Instability of a Quantum Superposition of Time Dilations: A tunable experiment

 Using quite general arguments, we suggested that there must be an instability in a system probing a gravitational superposition.
 This nonunitary evolution might be the cause for the much-sought barrier between quantum mechanics and the classical realm.
 We are well aware that Eqn. (\ref{ProbeInstab}) is certainly not the only way to include time dilation superpositions in quantum mechanics.
 However, we postpone a discussion of alternatives to the outlook and assume Eqn. (\ref{ProbeInstab}) indeed describes the timescale over which gravitational superpositions become unstable.

 How would one proceed to actually measure this timescale?
 Following the computations that lead to Table \ref{TabSuperpos} we anticipate that interference similar to the OTIMA experiment should become unstable within microseconds if the mass of the interfered object exceeds $10^{-12}$~kg, the weight of an average human cell.
 Imagine we would perform this experiment and find no interference pattern.
 Is this because of the instability of the gravitational superposition?
 Or is the absence of interference due to our bad experimental skills?
 Unfortunately, one cannot tell in general.
-However, if there is a unitary to nonunitary transition this can be seen in an experiment where the external parameters remain the same yet the size of a superposition is increased continuously.
-In this section we will propose such an experiment.
+However, if there exists a unitary to nonunitary transition, this can be seen in an experiment where the external parameters remain the same yet the size of a superposition is increased continuously.

-Consider a Mach-Zehnder (MZ) interferometer with a single microwave photon source.
-A quadrature hybrid will split the photon into an entangled superposition of being in the left and the right arm,
+Previously \cite{Reep2021}, we proposed an experiment entailing a Mach-Zehnder (MZ) interferometer with a single microwave photon source\cite{Bozyigit2011} in which we included a coherent amplifier to each of the interferometer arms, see fig. \ref{FigMZ2}.
+In such an experiment, a hybrid splits the single photons into an entangled superposition of being in the ``left'' and the ``right'' arm,

-In a normal MZ interferometer we bring the photon back to itself, and constructive or destructive interference arises when we allow the path lengths to be different.
+In a normal MZ interferometer we bring the photon back to itself, and constructive or destructive interference arises depending on the path length difference of both arms.

-In our proposal we include a coherent parametric amplifier in both arms, for example an optomechanical resonator\cite{Steele}.
-In a world completely described by the laws of quantum mechanics, this amplification process will lead to a superposition of the amplified photon $|A \rangle$ and the quantum noise generated by the amplifier $|qn\rangle$,
+The amplifier included in our proposal in both arms of the interferometer could be, for example, a degenerate traveling-wave parametric amplifier \cite{Vissers2016}.
+If the experiment is completely described by the laws of quantum mechanics, the amplification will lead to a state

-For large amplification, we still find an interference pattern of visibility $\frac{1}{3}$, see Appendix \ref{AppendixA} for more details.
+where $\hat{a}^\dagger_{L,R}$ is the creation operator for a photon in the left or right cable, respectively, and $\hat{S}$ is the squeezing operator that expresses the parametric amplification \cite{Loudon}.
+Interfering this state using the second hybrid, we found an amplifier-phase and -gain dependent visibility, maximizing to $\frac{1}{2}$ at high gain \cite{Reep2021}.

+The precise mechanism of state collapse was not under consideration in our proposal, although we did find deviations from the expected visibility in case state collapse sets in.
+In case the state collapses unto a number state, the interference visibility vanishes.
+On the other hand, if the state collapses unto a coherent state the visibility diminishes, but remains present \cite{Reep2021}.
+We expect that such a deviation might set in when we reach the timescale associated with the aforementioned instability.
+Let us now estimate the timescale over which this would happen.